aaron-santos/ynys-afallon/README.md

 ynys-afallon
 ============

 It's a webpage.
-Load index.html in your browser to run.
+Clone and then load index.html in your browser to run.